colindembovsky/colindembovsky.github.io/_posts/2022-08-04-shift-left-how-far-is-too-far.markdown

 Taking the above considerations into account, it becomes clear that placing security scanning at the repo/PR is as far left as you should go.
 Not only does this make security remediation a _team sport_ since team members can collaborate around alerts/remediation process, but this is very little disruption to the daily workflow of a developer.
 For complex codebases where scanning takes longer than 10 minutes and could potentially slow CI/CD, scheduled jobs or parallel workflows (a CI workflow and a scanning workflow) are perfectly acceptable workarounds.

-Dependabot runs post-push (and on a schedule) on the repo, and is able to then compare the dependency graph to the vulnerability databases.
+Dependabot runs post-push (and on a schedule) on the repo and is able to then compare the dependency graph to the vulnerability databases.
 Automated PRs to bump to patched versions further aids developers to quickly and easily remediate vulnerable packages with very low friction and interruption.

 Secret scanning is the one exception - that you want to shift as far left as possible to prevent secrets from ever making their way into the shared repo.
 Secret Scanning in GHAS scans a repo's entire history when you enable it for the first time, but you can also turn on Push Protection to ensure that secrets are kept out of the repo in the first place!
 Under the hood this is achieved conceptually by a pre-commit hook - but the computation time for secret scanning is far smaller than that required to perform code analysis.
 Secret scanning tends to complete well within seconds, allowing it to be shifted "more left" to the `push`.